 A genre-busting thriller from one of Britain's most widely acclaimed fantasy writers.

 Winner of the Pulitzer Prize for Fiction and the James Tait Black Memorial Prize for Fiction, The Road tells the story of a father and son as they journey across a post-apocalyptic landscape that has destroyed most of civilization.

-A inspiring, painful and redemptive memoir from Alice Sebold, bestselling author of The Lovely Bones.
+A hard-hitting memoir from Alice Sebold, bestselling author of The Lovely Bones.

 The internationally bestselling story of a young woman whose death in 1951 changed medical science for ever . . .

 Inspired by true events, The Dead Girls is the story of the unexplained deaths of six young prostitutes, buried in the back yard of a small-town brothel.